 Thank you for your interest in Tennessee State University and its Department of Communications.
 We offer three areas of concentration:

-Mass Communication (4 tracks in: Journalism, Visual Storytelling, Integrated Marketing Communication and Media Leadership & Performance)
+Mass Communication (4 tracks in: Journalism, Film & Television Production, Integrated Marketing Communication and Media Leadership & Performance)

 Theatre (2 tracks in: Performance and Production)

 Communication Studies (2 tracks in: Cultural Communication and Health Communication)

 The field of communications is constantly transforming itself.
 You need to prepare yourself to work in careers that have not yet been invented.
 Yet, you will want to graduate with the skills and connections that will land you an immediate job or a spot in a top graduate program.
 We're the place for you.
 At TSU we stress a hands-on approach to learning.
 This practical approach may come in the form of theatre set design, preparing a public relations strategy to covering a news story.
 Our full-time faculty bring a blend of scholarly activity and creative professional work to the classroom.
 Students also learn from each other through their work in extra-curricular and co-curricular activities that complement formal instruction.

 TSU TV News, Sports and Entertainment programs are produced by students in a state-of-the-art studio with two studio sets and a multi-row control room.
 Students can edit digital video using Avid or Final Cut Pro video edit applications.
 WTST, Tennessee State University Campus Radio, is our student-run radio station and is open to all students.
 The Meter is a student news organization with print and online versions. which is housed separately inder Student Affairs.
 All three traditional media have combined to win hundreds of awards in recent years.
 In new media, the TSU News Network is a new entity involving the multiplatform distribution of student media.
 We feature a brand-new radio station, multimedia newsroom, more than a dozen avid/final cut edit workstations, a new student-run advertising agency and a 48-hour film/video challenge.